 My friend Sara Chapman Williams used to tell me she was nervous when she didn’t have plane tickets on her desk for her next trip.
 I find I’m the same way.
 For those of us who obsessively check our TripIt lists for our next big adventure, itchy feet can be a hazard of the hobby.
 We long to move, to travel, to see.
 We find that planning a trip is half the fun, especially when you’re traveling with someone who is generally on the same page about pace, expenses, splurges, and even naps.

 I was home all last summer, which was strange but also felt very luxurious.
 For for the first time in three years, I wasn’t scrambling on a deadline to grab my dry cleaning, finish projects, and book a hotel room.
-Then again, I also wasn’t planning for restaurant reservations or sightseeing in an exotic locale.
-While it was nice to gain some momentum at home, I have found that when I sit still too long I have itchy feet.
+Then again, I also wasn’t making restaurant reservations or sightseeing in an exotic locale.
+While it was nice to gain some momentum at home, I have found that when I sit still too long I get itchy feet.

 Travel can be the sort of thing that sneaks up on you.
-It so easy to put it aside.
-The time, the expense, the displacement from home.
-But yet… Every time I return, even from a busy trip, I am more refreshed than before.
-I’ve seen people and places, sights and sounds and more that I wouldn’t have seen before.
-I’m reminded of how valuable travel is and what it can be.
-And that no matter how lovely it was to be home all summer, I can’t live without it.
+It’s so easy to put it aside.
+The time, the expense, the displacement from home are all excuses to let a body at rest stay at rest.
+But yet … every time I return from a trip, even a busy one, I’m more energized than before.
+I’ve seen people and places, sights and sounds and more that I wouldn’t have seen otherwise.
+When I’m out in the world, the universe speaks to me giving me new perspectives and ideas.
+And when I remind myself how valuable travel is to me, I know that no matter how lovely it was to be home all summer, I can’t live without travel.
 I can’t survive without seeing this world around us.